RobotJustina/PumasToretto/docker/README.md

 ```bash
   docker buld -t automodel .
 ```
-This can take a few minutes as it pull and updpate relevant data from  server. the -t tag is optional it specified a user provided name for the image.
+This can take a few minutes as it pull and updpate relevant data from  server. the -t tag is optional it specifies a user provided name for the image.

 ## Run container
 The configuration for the cross compiling is already set via the dockerfile all you need to do is run the container.